EHummerston/SSF2-AI/readme.md

 To run Bert on Bizhawk, drag the `main.lua` file onto the BizHawk window.
 Alternatively, open the Lua Console (Tools > Lua Console) and Open Script (Script > Open Script), then select `main.lua`.
 `main.lua` must be in the same directory as `bert.lua`, lest it will not run.
 **Note** Bert will be loaded into both player slots, and currently will not properly navigate menus.
 As such, navigate the game to *SUPER BATTLE* or *VERSUS BATTLE* and select Ryu for the relevant players before running the `main.lua` script. (*Maybe I will supply savestate files to load so users can get straight to the action.*)

+## Contributors

+This algorithm looks at the memory addresses of BizHawk as input, information about those memory addresses can be found in [this Google sheet](https://docs.google.com/spreadsheets/d/1j9otcEO9si3i59zi-tBLc_kEkg3A1DVr2p1LAXbqkO0/edit?usp=sharing).